semaphoreui/semaphore-docs/user-guide/key-store.md

 [bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/)

 ### Login With Password
-Login with password is a username and password/access token combination that can be used to do the follwing
+Login with password is a username and password/access token combination that can be used to do the following
-* authenicate to remote hosts although this is less secure than using ssh keys
+* authenticate to remote hosts although this is less secure than using ssh keys
 * sudo credentials on remote hosts
-* authenicate to remote git repos over HTTPS although SSH is more secure
+* authenticate to remote git repos over HTTPS although SSH is more secure
 * unlock ansible vaults

 ### Personal Access Token

 ### None
-This is used as a filler for repos that do not require autentication like an open source repo on gitlab.
+This is used as a filler for repos that do not require authenstication like an open source repo on gitlab.